 The Skullcandy Hesh ANC are okay for office use.
 They're decently comfortable and have around 24 hours of continuous battery life, so you don't have to worry about battery life throughout your shift.
 They also have an alright ANC which can help reduce ambient chatter around you.
 However, they tend to leak audio and your colleagues may be able to hear it if you like to listen to music at a high volume.

 The Skullcandy Hesh ANC can only connect wirelessly via Bluetooth and therefore aren't compatible with PS4 or Xbox One.
-That said, they're compatible with Bluetooth-enabled PCs, as well as mobile devices, and have low latency on Android, iOS, and PCs.
+While you can connect them to a Bluetooth-enabled PC, their latency is likely too high for gaming.
+That said, if you're into mobile gaming, they have low latency on Android and iOS devices.

 The Skullcandy Hesh ANC are okay for wired gaming.
 When used with their 1/8" TRRS cable, they're compatible with PC, PS4/PS5, and Xbox One/Xbox Series X consoles.
 They're decently comfortable and have a very excited v-shaped sound profile that some gamers may enjoy as they can deliver deep thump and rumble.
 Their integrated mic also does a decent job in recording your voice.
 However, they don't have a companion app or any sound enhancement features.